tuneinsight/lattigo/drlwe/README.md

 - Each party samples a common random polynomial matrix (`drlwe.RKGCRP`) from the CRS by using the `RKGProtocol.SampleCRP` method.
 - _[if t < N]_ Each party uses the `drlwe.Combiner.GenAdditiveShare` to obtain a t-out-of-t sharing and use the result as their secret-key in the next steps.
 - Each party generates a share (`drlwe.RGKShare`) for the first protocol round by using the `RKGProtocol.GenShareRoundOne` method.
 This method also provides the party with an ephemeral secret-key (`rlwe.SecretKey`) that is required for the second round.
 - Each party discloses its share for the first round over the public channel.
-The shares are aggregated with the `RKGProtocol.AggregateShare` method.
+The shares are aggregated with the `RKGProtocol.AggregateShares` method.
 - Each party generates a share (also a `drlwe.RGKShare`) for the second protocol round by using the `RKGProtocol.GenShareRoundTwo` method.
 - Each party discloses its share for the second round over the public channel.
-The shares are aggregated with the `RKGProtocol.AggregateShare` method.
+The shares are aggregated with the `RKGProtocol.AggregateShares` method.
 - Each party can derive the public relinearization-key (`rlwe.RelinearizationKey`) by using the `RKGProtocol.GenRelinearizationKey` method.

 #### 1.iv.b Rotation-keys and other Automorphisms